 Don’t: Read from your slides

-The most crucial mistake you can make during a presentation is reading from your slides.
+Reading from your slides is the worst mistake you can make during a presentation.
 What’s worse is if you have to turn your back to the audience to see the screen and read from there.
 You will definitely lose your audience.
 Once notice what you’re doing, they’ll stop listening and just read the slides themselves.

 Do: Review your presentation in advance